Chuckalttponline/ScriptLink--IPC--for-AutoHotKey-v2/README.md

 # AutoHotkey ScriptLinking

+This Class 'ScriptLink' will allow you to call a function from a seperate script and pass any amount of vairables objects and arrays as parameters to that function. the script will not return a return value or string but you can have it call back a function in the script that called it.

 Thanks to **'Coco'** and **'AHK_user'** who made Object2Str and Str2Object from the AutoHotKey forums.
 > [Source](https://www.autohotkey.com/boards/viewtopic.php?t=111713)
 I didn't have to do that part myself 😆.